You Are What You Annotate: Towards Better Models through Annotator Representations: TID-8 Overview

 \paragraph{Label Disagreement}

-\Cref{fig:disagree-all} shows label distributions among the eight datasets.
+\Cref{subfig: disagree-all} shows the label distributions among the datasets in TID-8.
 For most datasets, the majority of the examples have $\leq$ 3 possible labels.
-For CommitmentBank (COM), a significant proportion of the examples have 4 or more labels.
+For CommitmentBank (COM), a significant proportion of the examples have four or more labels.
 This aligns with the findings by \citet{pavlick-kwiatkowski-2019-inherent} that there are inherent disagreements in people's judgments in natural language inference tasks, especially considering the meticulous data collection process described in \Cref{subsec: data-qua} that ensures high-quality and reliable datasets. \Cref{app-sec: label-dstr} provides more details of the number of examples corresponding to different numbers of answers.